 Circe : Book Review

-As it all began, I found the narration a bit demanding, nevertheless stimulating.
+As it all began, I found the narration a bit demanding not in terms of writing but you in terms of comprehension.
+Still, for some reason, it kept me engaged and going.
 I felt it wasn’t the usual writing style, and the flow wasn’t easy-breezy either.
 The way you feel when you are entering a flowing stream to get to the rock you want to sit on.
 But once you get used to the flow of water and find yourself comfortably seated, you start liking every moment of it.
-Likewise, gradually but eventually, as I turned page after page, I got captivated by the simple and yet poetic nature of the writing.
+Likewise, gradually but eventually, as I turned page after page, I got captivated by the poetic nature of the writing.
 Bit by bit, the atmosphere, the occurrences, and Circe drew me in from where there was no withdrawing.